- Future Students

 2. Successful Application to the Eastern Washington University's Graduate Studies Program.
 NOTE: This requirement is for MOT applicants only.
 3+2 applicants must skip this step at the time of initial application.
 For more information, please review the Application Procedures page.

 3. Successful Completion of OT Program Specific Prerequisites: Prerequisite coursework may be taken at Eastern Washington University, community colleges, or at other institutions of higher education.
 At the time of application, applicants must have completed at least seven of the prerequisite courses and it is highly recommended that anatomy and physiology be among them.
 Only courses in which you have received grades of a 2.0 or higher will satisfy the requirements.
-All eleven prerequisite courses must be completed prior to entering the program in Summer Quarter.
+All eleven prerequisite courses must be completed prior to entering the program in Summer semester.
 If you have any questions about these prerequisite courses, please contact us.
-Please use the Prerequisite Worksheet on the Application Procedures page to submit completion of prerequisites.
+Please enter all your of your prerequisites courses directly into your OTCAS application.

 - Chemistry: Any college level course with a lab.

 - English Composition II or Technical Writing course.

 - Human Physiology or A&P II.

 - Introduction to Occupational Therapy

 - Medical Terminology

 - Abnormal Psychology